 - ABA Law Firm Pro Bono Challenge, which lists firms who have agreed to commit either 3% or 5% of their firm’s total billable hours to pro bono work.

 There are many ways to explore pro bono work during the summer, including working for a firm that offers a sponsored split public interest summer.
 Participating firms allow summer associates to work part of the summer at the firm and the other part at a public interest organization, with the firm paying the entire summer’s salary.
 If you seek community focused, pro bono friendly firms, you should consider working with a firm that offers a sponsored summer program.
-See CDO’s brochure, Firms Sponsoring Split Public Interest Summer Programs, for a listing of firms that offer these opportunities.
+See CDO’s resource, Firms Sponsoring Split Public Interest Summer Programs, for a listing of firms that offer these opportunities.

 - Human Rights Campaign Corporate Equality Index which rates workplaces, including law firms, on lesbian, gay, bisexual, transgender, and queer equality.

-- The Center for Work/Life Law at UC Hastings has a variety of resources on work/life balance.
+- The Center for Work/Life Law at UC Hastings

 Some students start their law firm research by gauging the relative “prestige” of law firms, and then aim to work at the most “prestigious” firm they can find.
 The problem with that approach is that as with beauty, prestige is in the eye of the beholder.
 Simply because a firm ranks #1 on the AmLaw 100 list (for example), does not necessarily make it a better place for YOU to work than a firm that isn’t even on the list.
 If you want to maximize your chances of securing employment with a law firm best suited to your personality, work style, and practice interests, you cannot cut corners by relying on someone else’s definition of prestige.

 For some students, an important factor in selecting a law firm is what opportunities that position will afford them if they decide it is time to move on.
 Regardless of the transition you seek to make, there are certain factors you should keep in mind as you chart your career path.
-Review CDO’s advice on Maximizing your Time in Big Law.
-Use our alumni mentor network, YLS Career Connections, to view the varied career paths of our graduates.
-In addition, many firms devote a section of their websites to their “alumni,” depicting the career paths of attorneys who have left their firms for other opportunities.

 If you have a particular transition in mind, take advantage of every opportunity to learn about and connect with people in that field.
 Consider pro bono opportunities, bar association events and committees, community offerings, and any and all networking opportunities.
 Avoid the golden handcuffs—live within a tight budget knowing that once you make a transition, your big firm salary may be a thing of the past.